Colegio Isaac Rabin

 Patronato De Nutricion project at Las Gaitas

 This project is designed to improve the nutrition and self-sufficiency of smallholder farming families.
-Patronato runs a program to train these rural families how to improve the quality of their subsistence farming and how better to prevent and manage problems with their crops.
-Students from the school help evaluate the needs of the assigned family, and collaborate with them during a few annual visits in order to help implement improvements and lend a valuable helping hand in the fields.
+Patronato runs a program to train these rural families how to improve the quality of their subsistence farming and how to better prevent and manage problems with their crops.
+Students from the school help evaluate the needs of the assigned family and collaborate with them during a few annual visits in order to help implement improvements and lend a valuable helping hand in the fields.

-FANLYC is a foundation that supports Panamanian children with cancer, from newborns to the age of 18, and supports their families, many of whom are not able to pay for the necessary treatments.
+FANLYC is a foundation that supports Panamanian children with cancer, from new-borns to the age of 18, and supports their families, many of whom are not able to pay for the necessary treatments.
 The school sponsors a child per year, and the students participate in fundraising activities and interact with the affected children and their families on a personal basis, to be a vital part of the support network in battling childhood cancer.